Nagashree-1030/Nagashree-1030/README.md

 My work involves taking operational challenges from **problem identification through design, implementation, validation, and adoption**.

-I enjoy working on problems where engineering can create a measurable difference — whether that means reducing weeks of manual effort, improving operational workflows, or applying AI to make information and decision-making more accessible.
+I enjoy solving problems where engineering can create measurable business value — whether that means reducing weeks of manual effort, improving operational workflows, or applying AI to make information and decision-making more accessible.

 </td>